As an Amazon Associate I earn from qualifying purchases at no extra cost to you.

 No, it’s not because they hate you or there’s something wrong with you.

 It’s because you repeatedly give them what they want: a reaction.

-When they pick of you – naturally you yell, scream, cry, and/or hit back at them in self defense.
+When they pick on you – naturally you yell, scream, cry, and/or hit back at them in self defense.
 Heck, why wouldn’t you?
 Fighting back is the most reasonable response to being bullied.
 I did the same exact thing for years until I wised up.

-The problem is when you engage with a toxic person’s bull, it only fans the flame instead of putting it out.
+The problem is when you engage with a toxic person’s bs, it only fans the flame instead of putting it out.
 The moment you refuse to get wrapped up in drama you’ll start to see dramatic changes.